sjanel/aeronet/docs/FEATURES.md

     - Call `stop()` to request immediate termination; the server will close connections promptly.

 - Wrapper behavior:
-  - `MultiHttpServer::beginDrain()` forward to their underlying `HttpServer` instances so the same graceful behavior is available for background or multi‑reactor setups. `stop()` continues to request immediate termination on wrappers as before.
+  - `HttpServer::beginDrain()` forward to their underlying `SingleHttpServer` instances so the same graceful behavior is available for background or multi‑reactor setups. `stop()` continues to request immediate termination on wrappers as before.

 Recommendation: prefer `beginDrain()` when you intend to quiesce traffic and let outstanding requests complete; use `stop()` when you require immediate termination.
 If you need a blocking API (wait until drain completes), add a small wait in the supervisor code that observes `isDraining()`/`isRunning()` or joins the server thread — the public API intentionally separates "request" (non‑blocking) from "wait" to keep shutdown control explicit.